 Anatomy Study Guide

 This Anatomy Study Guide is organized in the context of anatomy and physiology.
-It is not meant to be comprehensive, but to be a brief description of physiological systems.
+It is not meant to be comprehensive, but to be a brief description of the anatomy of systems and physiological systems.
 At the end of each system's description is a link that can be clicked on for more in-depth review.

 Urinary System